 20 Oct LPN | Licensed Practical Nurse Programs

 An LPN program is fast, comprehensive and straightforward.
-The information, skills, and procedures you will learn here are pragmatic and meant to be directly implemented to assist doctors or other nurses in providing the best quality care within a variety of medical settings.
-The certification also takes relatively little time to obtain, so it is a smart decision if your primary goal is to gather basic qualifications and experience to start working early.
-Additionally, LPN programs are advantageous and highly sought-after because they usually don’t imply a waiting list.
-This means that you don’t have to wait until future semesters or continuously be denied admission because you didn’t meet certain criteria or other prospective pupils had priority over you.
-This type of certification is relatively low-cost and also requires no waiting list to begin your studies and jumpstart your career.
+The information, skills, and procedures you will learn are pragmatic and meant to be directly implemented to assist doctors or other nurses in providing the best quality care within a variety of medical settings.
+The certification takes relatively little time to obtain, and it is a smart decision if your primary goal is to gather basic qualifications and experience to start working early.
+Additionally, LPN programs are advantageous and highly sought-after because they usually don’t entail a waiting list.
+This means that you don’t have to wait until future semesters or continually be denied admission because you didn’t meet certain criteria or other prospective pupils have priority over you.
+This type of certification is relatively low-cost and requires no waiting list to begin your studies and jumpstart your career.

 After completing an LPN program, you will be prepared and eligible for the National Council Licensure Examination (NCLEX-PN) which will allow you to practice in a wide range of healthcare facilities (both inpatient and outpatient).
-You will also be trained in the basics of nursing practice and become well-versed in all of the medical procedures needed to provide safe care for individuals at different stages of life.
-If these are professional goals and achievements that you are interested in, then an LPN program is the perfect fit for you.
+You will be trained in the basics of nursing practice and become well-versed in all the medical procedures needed to provide safe care for individuals at different stages of life.
+If these are professional goals and achievements of interest, then an LPN program is the perfect fit for you.

 A good LPN program should be affordable, local in terms of clinical locations and close to your home if you want to keep transportation and overall costs low.
-The track should also have tuition assistance available for you and perhaps even offer distance learning alternatives if you prefer having a flexible schedule.
-There is no more stigma attached to online programs nowadays so you can confidently and wholeheartedly engage in this type of study.
+The track should have tuition assistance available and perhaps even offer distance learning alternatives if you prefer a flexible schedule.
+There is no longer a stigma attached to online programs nowadays so you can confidently and wholeheartedly engage in this type of study.
 By the end of the coursework, you will have developed the necessary skills and abilities to become a successful nurse and provide individualized and ethically-consistent medical care to a large number of patients.

 Should you become an LPN or an RN?

 That is the question on the minds of many future nurses.
-RN degree seems to be a more popular choice for today’s prospective students, but that does not mean it is the right choice for you.
-Let us take a closer look at the pros and cons of becoming a registered nurse or of working as a licensed practical nurse.
-Firstly, the former earns more and has more leeway when it comes to decision making and patient care planning.
-On the other hand, an LPN only requires around 18 months of schooling (some colleges prepare you in even less time than that), whereas an RN needs to commit to anywhere between 2 and 4 years of full-time study.
-This should not be taken lightly – if you do not have the resources or the option to remain unemployed for the next two years at least, then you might consider becoming an LPN and continuing your education after you have landed a secure job with decent pay.
+RN degree seems to be a more popular choice for today’s prospective students, but this doesn’t mea thatn it is the right choice for you.
+Let’s take a closer look at the pros and cons of becoming a registered nurse or working as a licensed practical nurse.
+First, the former earns more and has more leeway when it comes to decision-making and patient care planning.
+On the other hand, an LPN only requires around 18 months of schooling (some colleges prepare you in even less time), whereas an RN needs to commit to anywhere between 2 and 4 years of full-time study.
+This should not be taken lightly – if you do not have the resources or the option to remain unemployed for the next two years at least, you might consider becoming an LPN and continuing your education after you have landed a secure job with decent pay.

 What do you need for the program?

 Once you have met the above requirements, you will need to submit proof of citizenship.
-If you are coming from outside of U.S., you need to provide the Test of English as a Foreign Language (TOEFL) official score to ensure that you have a good command of the English language.
-You also need a GED certificate or a GPA of 2.0 or above.
-The application process is quite lengthy so you should make sure you gather all of the necessary documents early on to submit them for evaluation in time.
+If you are coming from outside the U.S., you need to provide the Test of English as a Foreign Language (TOEFL) official score to ensure that you have a good command of the English language.
+You need a GED certificate or a GPA of 2.0 or above.
+The application process is quite lengthy, so make sure you gather all the necessary documents early on to submit for evaluation in time.
 Most schools will also ask you to complete a basic test that showcases your scholarly potential (such as the Test of Essential Academic Skills).
-You will also most likely be asked to show up for an interview (usually in-person) so make sure you are prepared to answer a few questions.
+You will most likely be asked to show up for an interview (usually in-person), so make sure you are prepared to answer a few questions.

 Upon acceptance, there are several items you should look out for: a CPR certificate (level C is needed), a criminal record check through the Ministry of Justice, a TB test and a wide array of screenings or immunization records.